 2. College & Career Readiness, Academic Enrichment, and Life Skills

 Academic achievement and job skills alone are not enough to navigate the larger world and adulthood.
-OSTs incorporate life skill development for youth such as but not limited to: essential domestic skills, money management, personal hygiene/grooming, and character development.
-Life skills are fundamentally important to everyday life, because it bears the fruit of self-efficacy, preparedness, and increases the capacity to thrive.
+OSTs incorporate life skill development for youth such as but not limited to essential domestic skills, money management, personal hygiene/grooming, and character development.
+Life skills are fundamentally important to everyday life, because it bears the fruit of self-efficacy, preparedness, and increase the capacity to thrive.

 3. Playful Learning and Creativity